 - Moderate Session meetings and attend Deacon board meetings

-- Interface with staff (custodian, office administrator, financial administrator, youth director, director of music)
+- Interface with staff (custodian, office administrator, youth director, director of music)

 Who pays for all this?
-The fabulous news is that FPC applied for and received a grant from the Lily Foundation to fund Miriam and Glenn’s travels and time away as well as providing funds for the congregation to use for pastoral coverage.
+The fabulous news is that FPC applied for and received a grant from the Lilly Endowment to fund Miriam and Glenn’s travels and time away as well as provide funds for the congregation to use for pastoral coverage.